Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 When freshly installed, Lumina will implement a number of default plugins and options for the user.
-All these first time defaults are configurable, with the numerous options covered in the :ref:`Lumina Desktop Plugins` section of the handbook.
+All these first time defaults are configurable, with the numerous options covered in the :ref:`Lumina Plugins` section of the handbook.

 .. note:: The screenshots used in the handbook are the defaults used by
           the Lumina Desktop Project.
 The default desktop appearance